Assessment of relationship status - processes, roles and responsibilities 106-07120000

 Explanation of a decision

-Whoever makes the determination on the customer's relationship status or applicable relationship qualifier code usually will provide an explanation of the decision to the customer.
+The staff member who made the determination on the customer's relationship status or applicable RQ code will usually provide an explanation of the decision to the customer.
 They can do this either by letter or in person.
 Relevant Operational Blueprint files contain information on how to action unfavourable or favourable decisions.
 See Request for an explanation or application for a formal review for information on action to take if a customer contacts to advise they do not understand or agree with a decision.

 Customer or partner/ex-partner provides information after a determination is made

-If the customer/partner/ex-partner provides new information after a MoC assessment has been finalised, see Initial contact about a decision and the review of decision process.
+If the customer/partner/ex-partner provides new information after a MoC assessment has been finalised, see First contact about a decision and the internal review process.

 The Resources page contains: